 Online reservations for the Mt.
 Fuji Yoshida Trail

 You can book and pre-pay your trail fee on the official Mt.
 Fuji website.
-Though not required, it is strongly recommended.
-3000 daily slots will be available for online reservation, with the remaining 1000 available to climbers on the day.
 Group reservations for up to 100 people are accepted online.

-Reservations opened on May 20.
-You can make a reservation until 11:59 p.m. of the day before your climb, but reservations will close as soon as the number hits 3000, so — the earlier, the better.
-Note that you’ll still need to get through the gate before 4:00 p.m. (unless you have a mountain-hut reservation).
+Reservations open on April 24.
+You can make a reservation until 11:59 p.m. of the day before your climb, but reservations will close as soon as the quota is exceeded, so — the earlier, the better.
+Note that you’ll still need to get through the gate before 2 p.m. (unless you have a mountain-hut reservation).

 Other trails